Best Tropical Smoothie

 Liquids

 • Pineapple juice – I use unsweetened pineapple juice because I like my smoothie on the sweeter side.
-Also, I don’t like a bland drink, which usually is the result of mixing fruits with water.
+Also, I don’t like a bland drink, which is usually the result of mixing fruit with water.

-• Orange juice – Again, I use the unsweetened version and if you can get your hand off freshly squeezed, that will taste amazing!
+• Orange juice – Again, I use the unsweetened version, and if you can get your hands on freshly squeezed, that will taste amazing!

 • Coconut milk – I like my smoothie thick and creamy, so while I drink something healthy, it tastes scrumptious.
 The creaminess of the coconut milk balances the flavor and contributes to that “island feel” of the tropical smoothie.